manassaloi/manassaloi.github.io/_posts/2020-01-31-pm-ko-aata-kya-hai.markdown

 - Finally this is the reason I read so much.
 And why with every passing year I want to be at least 10% better in some skill.

 - Because I never wanted
-  -  to be in a room with someone where they are thinking "sala PM hain to kuch bhi bolega".
+  -  to be in a room with someone where they are thinking "sala PM hain to kuch bhi bolega/ PM will speak shit just because he can".
   -  to be the person who became a PM because he could not be good in anything.

 **/end**